 The one-book rule

 Read one systems book.
 Implement what it teaches.
 When you hit a specific problem you cannot solve, find a book or resource that addresses that specific problem.
-This is how professionals learn: just-in-time education, not just-in-case education.

 The goal is not to become the most well-read affiliate marketer.
 The goal is to become one who earns consistent commissions.
-Those are different goals, and they require different approaches.

-What to Do After Reading
+What Should You Know About What to Do After Reading?

 Once you have read your first systems book, here is the implementation sequence: